iamcristian/Portfolio/src/content/blog/en/git-summarize.md

 **"Commits are immediately shared"**: Commits are local until pushed to a remote repository.

-Understanding these three states provides the foundation for all Git operations and helps avoid common mistakes like losing work or creating unclear commit history.

 ## 4. Git Configuration

-Proper Git configuration is essential for a smooth development experience.
-Git operates at three configuration levels, each with different scopes and priorities.

 ### Configuration Levels

-Git configuration works in a hierarchical system:

 1. **System level** (`--system`): Applies to all users and repositories on the machine
 2. **Global level** (`--global`): Applies to all repositories for the current user